 Public Services also acts as the island's Waste Disposal Authority.
 It is responsible for implementing the Waste Management and Disposal Plan, and providing waste services and facilities.
 Central Services is responsible for this aspect of the Department's activity.

-The Division is also responsible for the maintenance and upkeep of public roads.
+Guernsey Roads is responsible for street cleansing and the maintenance and upkeep of public roads.
 For example when a road is reported to be damaged or dangerous PSD's staff inspect the road and then organise any necessary repair.
-The Roads section also plans and implements an annual rolling programme of road resurfacing.
+Guernsey Roads also plans and implements an annual rolling programme of road resurfacing.

 Guernsey Airport is the gateway to the islands of the Bailiwick and along with Alderney Airport provides access to the Channel Islands of Guernsey, Alderney, Sark and Herm.
 Both airports have links to key regions in the UK along with Jersey and France.